likearollinson/readme-creator-node-js/README.md

 # README Creator

-## A README creator that uses node and the inquirer npm
+## A README creator that uses node and the Inquirer package

 ## Table of Contents